-Based on the facts and representations submitted by Company, we conclude that the termination of Company's S corporation election due to the transfer of Company stock to the Trust was inadvertent within the meaning of § 1362(f).
-Consequently, we rule that Company will continue to be treated as an S corporation from \underline{c} , and thereafter, unless Company's S election otherwise terminates under § 1362(d).
+Based on the facts and representations submitted by Company, we conclude that the termination of Company's S corporation election due to the transfer of Company stock to Corporation was inadvertent within the meaning of § 1362(f).
+Consequently, we rule that Company will continue to be treated as an S corporation from b, and thereafter, unless Company's S election otherwise terminates under § 1362(d).

-As a condition for this ruling, the Trust must not be treated as a shareholder for any time it held Company shares.
-Accordingly, for the time the Trust did hold Company shares, Shareholders must include the prorata share of the separately and nonseparately computed items attributable to those shares in their income as provided in § 1366, make adjustments to the stock basis of those shares as provided in § 1367, and take into account any distributions with respect to those shares as provided in § 1368.
+As a condition for this ruling, Corporation and IRA must not be treated as shareholders for any time they held Company shares.
+Accordingly, for the time Corporation and IRA did hold Company shares, \underline{M} and \underline{N} must include the prorata share of the separately and nonseparately computed items attributable to those shares in their income as provided in § 1366, make adjustments to the stock basis of those shares as provided in § 1367, and take into account any distributions with respect to those shares as provided in § 1368.